Red Hat Developer Hub 1.7

 As a Red Hat Developer Hub (RHDH) administrator, you can install and configure the Orchestrator flavor using Helm, ensuring your environment is prepared for workflow orchestration with Red Hat Developer Hub.

 1.1.
-Install Orchestrator Helm
+Install the Orchestrator flavor using the Helm CLI

 Prerequisites